udacity/create-your-own-adventure/english/dig/dig.md

-You find that the walls are very thin, and outside of them is a forest.
+You find that the walls are very thin, so you quickly break through.

+The effort has left you exhausted, but outside, you see a forest.

 Do you: